 - In a small bowl, beat egg whites until foamy.
 Gradually beat in sugar, 1 tablespoon at a time, on high just until stiff peaks form and sugar is dissolved.
 Fold into poppy seed mixture.
 Spread over each square to within 1/2 in. of edges.
 Roll up each square jelly-roll style; pinch seams to seal.

 - Place on a greased baking sheet.
 Cover and let rise until nearly doubled, about 45 minutes.

 - Bake at 350° for 35-40 minutes or until golden brown.
-Remove from pan to wire racks to cool.
+Remove from pan to a wire rack to cool completely.
 Combine icing ingredients; drizzle over cooled loaves.
 Yield: 2 loaves (12 slices each).

 Originally published as Polish Poppy Seed Loaves in Taste of Home December/January 2005, p59

 Please Log In or Join to add a rating and review.

 Any changes to your rating or review will appear where you originally posted your review